 This is the time of year with plenty of gatherings for friends and family that create opportunities for fun and frivolity.
 A time to celebrate, share, give and receive.
 It’s joyous and magical.
 But for some, it shines a spotlight on everything wrong and on those things missing.
 It can be incredibly overwhelming.
 The source of the burden can come from so many things in the complicated life of stepfamilies.
 Getting together with judgmental extended family members and in-laws, battles with bitter ex-spouses, disappointed or angry children and tragically, children who are alienated from their parents and depressed partners.
 Even feeling depressed and isolated as a stepmom.

-Find the opportunity to breathe and visualize, stretch, drink tea, journal or colour.
-Time away from the noise just for yourself so you can breathe, think and relax.
+Find the opportunity to breathe and visualize, stretch, drink tea, journal or color.
+Time away from the noise just for yourself, so you can breathe, think and relax.
 Then set the intention that the silver light surrounding you will always be there as you meet with difficult people or circumstances.
 You’ve just set a simple boundary!
-Once you get in a place of peace and strength you can support the others in your home.
+Once you get in a place of peace and strength, you can support the others in your home.
 But the peace starts with you.

-For your spouse: Now you can approach your spouse with calmness and greater clarity.
+Now you can approach your spouse with calmness and greater clarity.
 You are his greatest support.
 If you are more relaxed, it can help him calm.
 How does your spouse handle stress?
 Does he feel it physically in the form of headaches?
-Does he feel it mentally losing sleep or being forgetful?
-Does he respond emotionally responding in anger or frustration?
+Does he feel it mentally, losing sleep or being forgetful?
+Does he respond emotionally with anger or frustration?

-For you as a couple: Nourish your relationship this season.
+Nourish your relationship this season.
 Find time alone for the two of you.
-If you can’t afford a date night away then tuck the kids away in bed early.
+If you can’t afford a date night away, then tuck the kids away in bed early.
 Night owl teens or preteens?
-How about giving them special permission to stay up to watch a movie on TV or read or something that keeps them in their room?
+How about giving them special permission to stay up to watch a movie on TV or read, or something that keeps them in their room?
 Then lock your bedroom door and go into stealth mode.
 Have a picnic in your room, read each other bits from romance novels (or whatever inspires you); write each other love notes and pass them back and forth, create a family vision board or just be silly and have fun.
-You can talk about what’s been happening but remember to end your night on a positive note.
-For the next few weeks send your spouse texts or emails with little notes of appreciation.
+You can talk about what’s been happening, but remember to end your night on a positive note.
+For the next few weeks, send your spouse texts or emails with little notes of appreciation.
 It will come back to you tenfold.
 I promise!